crystallabs/unibilium-shim.cr/README.md

 require "unibilium-shim"
 ```

-From there, there are 3 options:
+From there, there are multiple ways how the shard's functionality can be used:

-1. Aliased names can be looked up in `Unibilium::Terminfo::Shim::Aliases` Hash:
+1. Terminfo capabilities and their aliased names can be looked up via strings in the `Unibilium::Terminfo::Shim::Aliases` Hash.
+This just maps strings to the appropriate enum members for invoking `unibilium.cr` methods:

 ```
   "auto_left_margin" => ::Unibilium::Entry::Boolean::Auto_left_margin,